-&lt;sup>70On Windows, the home directory is determined as follows: if the environment variable HOME exists, this is used.
+&lt;sup>77On Windows, the home directory is determined as follows: if the environment variable HOME exists, this is used.
 If the variables HOMEDRIVE and HOMEPATH exist (Windows-NT), these are used.
 At initialisation, the system will set the environment variable HOME to point to the SWI-Prolog home directory if neither HOME nor HOMEPATH and HOMEDRIVE are defined.

 '''

+open_url(URL, In) :-

+tmp_file_stream(text, File, Stream),

 close(Stream),

 process_create(curl, ['-o', File, URL], []),

 open(File, read, In),

 delete_file(File). % Unix-only

 '''